SamSamhuns/ritpytrading/README.rst

 Prerequisites
 -------------

-Recommended Python version 3
+Python version 3

-The Rotman Interactive Trading Client which can only be operated in a Windows system.
+The Rotman Interactive Trading Client which can only be operated in a **Windows system**.
+However, development of the PyPI ritpytrading package can be in done in Linux/BSD envrionment as well.

 The full documentation for the Rotman Interactive Trader Client REST API can be found at